 At TID, our travel insurance automatically includes cancellation cover.
 That’s awesome, you think, but what does it mean?
 Well, if you have to cancel your trip, cover is available for costs on things like unused flights and pre-paid tours.
 The thing is, you can’t cancel a trip for any old reason.
 If something unexpected or out of your control happens and you have to cancel, cover is available.
 If you just don’t fancy going anymore, that’s all on you.
-All of our policies offer some form of cancellation cover, so whether you need an emergency operation right before you’re supposed to jet up the coast or you’re about to chase the Indonesian sun and a tsunami strikes, a travel insurance policy may be able to cover your out of pocket cancellation costs.
+Whether you need an emergency operation right before you’re supposed to jet up the coast or severe weather strikes, a travel insurance policy may be able to cover your out of pocket cancellation costs.

 Unfortunately, unexpected stuff happens.
 Of course, after booking a trip, you’ll be thinking of all the fun you’ve got planned, but it pays to have your bases covered.
 If the unforeseen happens before you set off, there is cover available from TID.

 That’s why buying travel insurance as soon as you’ve booked, instead of last minute, is crucial.

 The main advantages of cancellation insurance are the costs that are covered if you can no longer go on your holiday.
 Cover may be available for:

 Cover is available for some Coronavirus related events on our Domestic plan and is explained in detail here

 Yes, we can offer cover for cancellation due to an illness or injury.
 An illness or injury is a condition which first occurs during your period of cover and results in you being certified as unfit to continue with the trip you had planned.
 If this happens before your trip starts, we can offer cover for prepaid airfares and accommodation that you're out of pocket for.'
 'There are some terms like 'illness or injury' that have specific definitions in our PDS.